 Related Post: 7 Spectacular Things to Do in Gatlinburg at Night

 This 8-mile loop of artisans is overflowing with artistic talent, from candle makers to quilt stitchers and potters.
-Dive into the histories of these well-loved crafts as you pick up some unique souvenirs.
+Dive into the histories of these well-loved crafts as you pick up some unique souvenirs from the gift shop.

 Stock up on local and naturally made skincare, observe a blacksmith at work or pick out a leather creation by Gary McCoy.
 All this artistry got you feeling famished?
 Refuel with a latte and pastry from Gatlinburg’s Grind Coffee & Bakery.